Cucina Nicolina

 • Place the sugar in a large bowl and add the lemon zest.
 Using your fingers, work the zest into the sugar until it is fragrant and well dispersed.
 Whisk in the flours, baking powder and salt.
 Whisk to combine.
 Grate the frozen butter using a box grater and add it to the flour mixture.
 Work in the butter with a fork and/or your hands until it comes together in pea-sized crumbs.

 • In a small bowl, whisk together the heavy cream and eggs.
-Drizzle over the flour mixture, add the cranberries, and stir together until moistened.
+Drizzle over the flour mixture and stir together until moistened.

 • Using a little oat flour, turn out the dough on the counter and, using a little more oat flour, knead and work the dough together until it is smooth and firm.
 Form dough into an 8-inch disc and, using a sharp knife, cut into 8 equal pieces.